TongyuanBai/Change_point_correlation_matrices/README.md

 This folder includes two code files.
 The name of file covariance_time_series.py is used to generate the time series data.
 It generate nine different cases which the combination of location of change point and the eigenvalue are all different.
 Another file called generate_for_nnl_graph_method.py is to construct NNG graph for Graph-based change point detection method.

 ### Fréchet_two_metrics
 This folder includes two folders, Euclidean and Log_Euclidean.
 In each subfolder, it include one code file that describe how to apply Fréchet-based method with Euclidean-Cholesky metrics or Log-Euclidean-Cholesky metrics.
-In both code file, I defined the function of calculating Fréchet with two different metrics.
-As for result, I save the location of change point and the results of MAE values.
+In both code file, we defined the function of calculating Fréchet moments with two different metrics.
+As for result, we save the location of change point and the results of MAE values.

 ### Graph_three_metrics
 This folder includes three folders, Poly_Hyperbolic, Euclidean and Log_Euclidean.
 Each subfolder includes two code files.
 For example, the name of fill called Euclidean-Cholesky.py is to calculate the distance matrix among all correlation matrices.
 Then, the name of Euclidean-Cholesky detection.R is to construce the types of graph and find the location of change point.
 Finally, we save the results of MAE values of the combinations of value of k and the types of graph.